IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/Database System Concepts Readings.md

   - Disadvantages (file-processing system):
     1. Data redundancy and inconsistency
     2. Difficulty accessing data
-        -  Conventional file-processing environments do not allow needed data to be retrieved in a convenient and efﬁcient manner
+        -  Conventional file-processing environments do not allow needed data to be retrieved in a convenient and efficient manner
     3. Data isolation
     4. Integrity problems
     5. Atomicity problems